JenniferFell1/JF_Portfolio/README.md

 ⬆️ Link to project details above

-This project analyizes two datasets containing content information on the streaming website Rakuten Viki.
+This project analyzes two datasets containing content information on the streaming website Rakuten Viki.

 * Data was downloaded from Kaggle
 * Data cleaning completed in Microsoft Excel